Our Favorite Spaghetti Meat Sauce

 More Easy Pasta Recipes

-- This Easy Baked Spaghetti combines a simple tomato meat sauce, spaghetti, cheese, and a creamy pesto layer.
+- This Easy Baked Spaghetti combines a simple tomato sauce with ground beef, spaghetti, cheese, and a creamy pesto layer.

-- We use a similar meat sauce to make our Easy Weeknight Spaghetti!
+- We use a similar sauce to make our Easy Weeknight Spaghetti!

 - Our readers have said that our Meaty Lasagna Recipe is the best they’ve ever made.
 We combine beef, sausage, and a homemade sauce.